 The Software as a service (SaaS) industry is at boom.
 Today most of the businesses are running on SaaS.
-Cloud Coach is a leading name in the industry that made its unique place in the market with cutting edge solutions for business processes.
+Cloud Coach is a leading name in the industry that made its unique place in the market with cutting-edge solutions for business processes.
 Cloud COACH ideated at the club while playing the game on the pool is now transforming businesses by making their complex operations simpler.
 Without sticking to a particular methodology Cloud COACH is serving its clients and empowering them for the brighter tomorrow.

-• Tell us about the company.
+• Tell us about Cloud COACH.

-We started out as a consulting company implementing Salesforce (hence where our name came from), before about a decade ago, evolving into a product company.
-Over the years we have evolved from single solution into a
+We started as a consulting company implementing Salesforce (hence where our name came from), before about a decade ago, evolving into a product company.
+Over the years we have evolved from a single solution into a

 multi-tiered offering, so we can add value to the smallest start-up, right through to the largest enterprise.

 • What were the initial challenges you faced?

 Cashflow, the omnipresent threat to every bootstrapped company!